keboola/developers-docs/extend/docker/running.md

 One of the great advantages of dockerized applications is that the applications always run in the same environment defined by the docker image.
 When running in KBC, there are, however, some outside environment bindings for you to take care of.
-Before you start, make sure, you have [docker setup correctly](/extend/docker/tutorial/setup/), particularly that you know your *host path* for [sharing files](/extend/docker/tutorial/setup/sharing-files/).
+Before you start, make sure, you have [docker set up correctly](/extend/docker/tutorial/setup/), particularly that you know your *host path* for [sharing files](/extend/docker/tutorial/setup/sharing-files/).
 In this guide, we will use /Users/JohnDoe/data/ as the *host path* containing the [sandbox data folder](/extend/common-interface/sandbox/).

 You can also run your application in your own environment.
-In that case, use the `KBC_DATADIR` environment variable to point it to the data directory.
+In that case, set the `KBC_DATADIR` environment variable to point to the data folder.
 With this approach, you loose the advantage of the properly defined environment, but in some cases it may be a nice shortcut.

 For more details on how to develop your own
 [Docker extension](/extend/docker/) or [Custom Science](/extend/custom-science), go to [Howto Guide](/extend/docker/tutorial/howto/).
 Regardless of
-the chosen approach, the image - when being run - should consume tables and files in `in` subfolders and produce result tables and files in the respective `out` subfolders.
+the chosen approach, the image -- when being run -- should consume tables and files from `in` subfolders and produce result tables and files in the respective `out` subfolders.

 Note: Whenever we use version tags on Docker repositories (such as quay.io/keboola/python-transformation:0.0.14),